lvgl/lvgl/docs/overview/style.rst

 ----------------

 Built-in themes can be extended.
 If a custom theme is created, a parent theme can be selected.
-The parent theme’s styles will be added before the custom theme’s styles.
+The parent theme's styles will be added before the custom theme's styles.
 Any number of themes can be chained this way.
 E.g. default theme -> custom theme -> dark theme.

 :cpp:expr:`lv_theme_set_parent(new_theme, base_theme)` extends the